Camino de Santiago: From Leon to Santiago (Premium)

 Daily Program

-Day 1: Leon
+Day 1: León

 Your tour begins in the heart of Leon, a city steeped in history.
 One of the city's most iconic landmarks, the León Cathedral is a masterpiece of Gothic architecture.
-It is renowned for its intricate stained glass windows, elaborate carvings, and stunning sculptures and is the perfect symbolic beginning to your journey.
+It is renowned for its intricate stained glass windows, elaborate carvings, and stunning sculptures, and is the perfect symbolic beginning to your journey.

-Day 2: León - Astorga
+Day 2: León- Astorga

-33 miles/53 km
+53 miles/53 km

 Pedal into the pilgrimage as you leave León and venture through idyllic villages and scenic landscapes toward Astorga.
 En route, you'll encounter the magnificent Episcopal Palace, an architectural gem often referred to as the "Palacio de Gaudí."
 Its blend of neo-Gothic, neo-Renaissance, and modernist styles is a sight to behold, reflecting the rich history of Astorga.

-Day 3: Astorga - Ponferrada
+Day 3: Astorga - Vilafranca del Bierzo

-Day 5: Las Herrerias - Sarria
+Day 5: Sarria - Portomarin

-Day 6: Sarria - Arzúa
+Day 6: Portomarín - Arzúa

 Day 7: Arzúa - Santiago de Compostela